Just like urban myths, cyber myths exist that sound so real they could also be true.

 Myth #2: I never have to update the software installed on my computer.

-Truth: Software companies release updated versions of their software to address problems or fix weaknesses.
+Truth: Software companies release updated versions of their software firewall installation services to address problems or fix weaknesses.
 Hackers and malicious programs or viruses can find weaknesses and will exploit that software to access your computer, smartphone or tablet.
 To keep your device secure, you should install any software update as soon as possible.
 Some software even offers the option for automatic updates.

 Myth #3: I have nothing important on my computer, so I won’t be hacked.

 Truth: Your opinion about what is important might be different to a criminal’s idea.
 If you have personal or financial data on your computer, hackers can collect it and use it for their own financial gain.
 Even if you don’t store that kind of information on your computer, a hacker may be able to gain control of your computer and use your data in attacks against other people.firewall installation services provides your system security.